PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 SER_TEL2_BAUD = 921600
 ```

-Ps.: At this moment, the Pixhawk must be connected with the laptop, via `USB`, so the QGroundControl can be used to change the parameters described above.
+PS.: At this moment, the Pixhawk must be connected with the laptop, via `USB`, so the QGroundControl can be used to change the parameters described above.

 To check the status of the microdds_client, run in the QGroundControl's MavlinkConsole: